National Center for Women's Health

 For a fee of $100, Dr. Hilgers will review the NaProTRACKING™ of your menstrual cycle along with your basic medical history as outlined in your letter.
 You may also include medical records and previous surgery videos for review.
 A personal response will be written to you with regard to this evaluation.

 If there are any question with regard to your reproductive problems, do not hesitate to write to Dr. Thomas W. Hilgers at the above address.
-The staff of Pope Paul VI Institute look forward to helping you with your women's health care needs.
+The staff of Saint Paul VI Institute look forward to helping you with your women's health care needs.